daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 - Single socket, E5-2698 v4 - **Cluster price: $22,788**
 - Dual socket, E5-2640 v4 - **Cluster price: $22,854**

-Here we can see that the dual-socket servers are almost at the same price as the single socket one.
+Here we can see that the dual socket servers are almost at the same price as the single socket one.

 To get a more accurate idea, let's check the price per GHz.